 This handout describes common plant families in the US and Canada.
 Each family segment contains general characteristics of the family as well as some of the more commonly known species within.
-In some families such as the Liliaceae, the genera of the plants are still in transition and being placed in newly created families.
-In other families such as the Scrophulariaceae, some of the former genera have been placed into different already existing families.
-Within this handout they are generally kept in the older family grouping with the new family identified next to the genus.
+In some families, such as the Liliaceae, the genera of the plants are still in transition and being placed in newly created families.
+In other families, such as the Scrophulariaceae, some of the former genera have been placed into different already existing families.
+Within this handout, they are generally kept in the older family grouping, with the new family identified next to the genus.

 Field botany is the study of identifying plants and grouping them into categories based on shared anatomical characteristics.
 Much of this is based on their reproductive parts, especially their flowers.
-One of the most useful starting points to identify specific plants in the field is by knowing their plant families.
-Families are a useful category to understand, as plants within them may share obvious traits both botanical (anatomical similarities) and other qualities such as aromatics.
+One of the most helpful starting points to identify specific plants in the field is by knowing their plant families.
+Families are a valuable category to understand, as plants within them may share obvious traits, both botanical (anatomical similarities) and other qualities such as aromatics.
 As far as medicinal characteristics within a family, there are generally more exceptions to shared traits than similarities in uses.
-An example showing both sides this is the Apiaceae.
-This family includes many aromatic, flavorful plants such as Dill, Fennel, and Angelica but also Poison hemlock (Conium), a notoriously poisonous plant.

-Another example is the Liliaceae with edible foods such as garlic, onion and asparagus but also the toxic Veratrum and Lily-of-the-valley (Convallaria).
-Both of the proceeding examples should give novice plant gathering herbalists ample warning about taking plant identification seriously.
+The Apiaceae is a plant family showing both sides of this characteristic.
+The Apiaceae includes many aromatic, flavorful plants such as Dill, Fennel, and Angelica.
+But it also contains Poison hemlock, a notoriously poisonous plant, as well as Giant hogweed, which can cause a severe skin rash.
+Another example is the Liliaceae, which contains edible foods such as garlic, onion, and asparagus but also the toxic False hellebore and Lily-of-the-valley.
+These examples should give novice plant-gathering herbalists ample warning about taking plant identification seriously.

-Plant families are in continual revision, due to DNA evidence and other research.
+Plant families are in continual revision, due to DNA evidence and other avenues of research.
 This can be a source of frustration for the beginning botanist, but it is the nature of science to continually reinvestigate and make changes where deemed necessary.
-This handout leans more towards the lumper camp by putting broad groupings of plants together to make it less complicated, but still practical.

-For understanding terms and places to acquire further information, there is a botanical glossary and reference section at the end.
+This handout leans more towards the lumper camp by putting broad groupings of plants together to make it less complicated but still practical and useful.
+For understanding terms and resources to acquire further information, there is a botanical glossary and reference section.

-Once one begins identifying plants by keying them out in a flora (an inclusive plant field guide), some of the shared traits within a family will become more obvious and make future identification easier.
+Once one begins identifying plants by keying them out in a flora (an inclusive plant field guide), some of the shared traits within a family will become more obvious, making future identification easier.

 Plant Families: Below are some of the more common families found throughout the US and Canada.
-The segments include some basic characteristic traits of each family as well as some of the well-known and medicinal plant genera (in bold).
-The plant characteristics noted below are the most common attributes.
-This is rather simplified and there will be many exceptions for each grouping.
+Each segment includes some basic characteristic traits of each family as well as some of the well-known medicinal plant genera (in bold).
+The plant characteristics noted are the most common attributes, and there are many exceptions for each grouping.
 The genera and species of each family are approximations and are in flux.